Camp Out in the Catskills Backcountry

 Again, this is not the lightest or most minimal sleeping bag but I think it’s a very good three-season sleeping bag, with potential (for me) to push things down below freezing.

-On top of the foam pad, I layer an Outdoorsman Lab air mattress which takes less than ten breaths to inflate.
+On top of the foam pad, I layer a basic air mattress (an Outdoorsman Lab air mattress) which takes less than ten breaths to inflate.

 The foam pad is very bulky and needs to be attached to the outside of your backpack.
 The inflatable mattress packs down pretty small and doesn’t weigh much.